-1.5 Animal health: heat treatment of pork products
+1.6 Animal health: heat treatment of pork products

-To amend previous directives so as to include a new type of heat 1) Objective intra-Community trade in meat products.
+1) Objective To amend previous directives so as to include a new type of heat treatment to those currently acceptable for preventing African swine fever in meat products.

-Council Directive 87/491/EEC of 22 September 1987 amending 2) Community measure fully boned meat cut in pieces of not more than 5 kg and involves :
+2) Community measure Council Directive 87/491/EEC of 22 September 1987 amending intra-Community trade in meat products.